OUR STAR TREK FOUND ITEM PROP GLASSES

 G077

-* This is a 12oz fluted acrylic parfait dish available from party stores like Smarty Had a Party .
+* This is a 12oz fluted acrylic parfait dish available from Amazon.

 * Because I don't like drinking out of plastic, we use these Queen Mary pink water tumblers, made by Anchor Hocking between 1936 and 1949.